 Here you are with your first post published on your self-hosted WordPress website!

-You’ve published it and just click on the ‘View Post’ link and you can view your post as how it looks to your website readers.
+You’ve published it and just click on the ‘View Post’ link and you can view your post as of how it looks to your website readers.
 With this, your new blog is loaded in a neat theme as background with your first post for your website viewers.